Welcome Digital Painters

 The history and evolution of painting has undergone a similar transformation as most things adapting to a digital age.
 As photographers, we adapted techniques and tools commonly used in the darkroom to software, and found new ways to extend what was possible to help us achieve a vision.
 Just as we tried to adapt skills to a new environment, so too did traditional artists, like painters.
-My headshot

 These artists adapted by not only emulating the results of various techniques, but by pushing forward the boundaries of what was possible through these new (Free Software) tools.